yunong713/Travelers/README.md

 ## Travelers Case Competition: Customer Churn Prediction

 ### Business Problem:
-Our sponsor, senior consultants from Travelers analytics department, would like to know customers with what characteristics are more likely to churn and they also asked for a model to predict future customer churn.
+Our sponsor, senior consultants from Travelers Insurance Company Analytics Department, would like to know customers with what characteristics are more likely to churn and they also asked for a model to predict future customer churn.

 ### Our Solution:
 Developed predictive models to identify whether customers would churn as well as provided actionable recommendations to reduce customer loss based on variables that are most influential in causing policy cancellation.